-Provides world-class device patterning and productivity for 5 nm node applications and beyond
+Provides world-class device patterning and productivity for cutting-edge semiconductor manufacturing

 Logic devices push leading-edge scaling requirements due to their many critical layers and complex multi-patterning process steps.
 Edge Placement Error (EPE) is the main challenge for these devices, and the key requirement for ArFi extension is stringent on-product overlay (OPO) control.
 In addition to scanner contributors, a major component of the OPO error budget is process-induced wafer grid errors.
 Therefore, Nikon has been aggressively developing new technologies targeting both scanner and process-related OPO error factors.

 The industry-leading NSR-S635E ArF immersion scanner leverages the well-known Streamlign platform, incorporating the latest developments in lens, autofocus, alignment, and defectivity minimization technology to deliver unparalleled multiple patterning performance and productivity.
 The S635E is integrated with the pioneering inline Alignment Station (iAS), and is compatible with sophisticated computational and on-product learning software solutions.
-Together, these elements ensure world-class device patterning and optimum fab productivity to fully satisfy 5 nm node requirements and beyond.
+Together, these elements ensure world-class device patterning and optimum fab productivity to fully satisfy cutting-edge semiconductor manufacturing requirements.

 Delivers improved on-product overlay performance to satisfy stringent edge placement requirements for multiple patterning